Koredotcom/docs/docs/xo/release-notes/11.x/automation-ai.md

 #### Attachment Sharing Between Users and Live Agents

 Users can now send files to agents during conversations.
 This improves communication and helps solve issues faster.
 This feature is currently available only for ServiceNow agent integration.
+[Learn more:octicons-arrow-right-24:](../../app-settings/integrations/agents/agent-transfer-integrations.md#attachment-sharing-with-live-agent).

 ### Capability to Handle Agent Fallback Errors